7 tips to get your kids ready for your professional family photos | Savannah Family Photographer

 Instead, before and during the photo shoot, be super-encouraging to your kids.
 If they like doing little tricks or telling stories, then encourage them to show off a little to keep them engaged.
 Also, ask them to tell your photographer about things they like, or where you’re all going after the shoot.

 Commit to yourself that you’re going to have a great time with your kids during the shoot.
 Let that joy lift everyone’s spirits throughout the session.

 Tip #4: Remember, you hired a professional

 During the shoot, let your photographer work with your kids to encourage them into happy, engaged portraits.

-There’s no need for you to command your kids to sit up straight or smile at the camera.
+There’s no need for you to command your kids to sit up straight or smile at the camera for your professional family photos.
 In fact, sometimes it can be counter productive or contrary to what the photographer is trying to achieve for you.

 Instead of worrying about your child’s posture or facial expressions, talk with your kids, swap jokes with them, play little games.
 And let your photographer worry about creating the images.